 THIS DATE IN HISTORY: March 23

-1994: Wayne Gretzky of the Los Angeles Kings scores his 802nd NHL goal, breaking Gordie Howe's NHL career record.
+1994: Wayne Gretzky of the Los Angeles Kings breaks Gordie Howe's NHL career record by scoring his 802nd goal.

 The sellout crowd erupts when teammates, led by Luc Robitaille and followed closely by McSorley, mob him after Gretzky raises his arms in triumph.